Office of Military Affairs

 Tuition Assistance

 Tuition Assistance (TA) is a government benefit offered to current service members of all branches of the Armed Forces to assist with the cost of tuition.
-Students may find information on the general process to request TA and policies for utilizing Military Tuition Assistance on our Tuition Assistance webpage.
+Students may find information on the general process to request TA and policies for utilizing Military TA on our webpage.

 Veteran’s Benefits